Clicky

 • 500g mixed frozen vegetables (soy beans, peas, green beans, peppers)

-• 3 tbsp fresh coriander, chopped (plus optional Thai basil for serving)
+• 3 tbsp fresh coriander, chopped (Thai basil optional for serving)

 Method

 1. Heat the wok oil in a large sauté pan or wok.
-Add the spring onions and cook, stirring, for 1–2 minutes, then add the curry paste.
+Add the spring onions and cook for 1–2 minutes, then add the curry paste.

-2. Add the chicken (or protein of choice) and cook for 2 minutes, stirring to coat evenly with the paste.
+2. Add the chicken (or protein of choice) and cook for 2 minutes, stirring to coat evenly.

 3. Add the coconut milk, stock, fish sauce, and frozen vegetables.
 Stir to combine.

-4. Simmer gently for 15 minutes until the chicken is cooked through and the vegetables are tender.
+4. Simmer gently for 15 minutes until the chicken is cooked through and vegetables are tender.

-5. Serve with rice or noodles, sprinkle with fresh coriander and optional Thai basil, and provide lime wedges for squeezing and extra chilli if desired.
+5. Serve with rice or noodles, scatter with coriander and Thai basil, and offer lime wedges and extra chilli if desired.

 Variants & Editorial Notes

-• Vegetarian/Vegan: Swap chicken for tofu, tempeh, or a mix of hearty vegetables.
-Use vegetable stock and soy sauce in place of fish sauce.
+• Vegetarian/Vegan: swap chicken for tofu, tempeh, or hearty vegetables with vegetable stock and soy sauce.

-• Seafood: Add prawns, scallops, or firm white fish in the final 3–5 minutes of cooking.
+• Seafood: add prawns or firm white fish in the final 3–5 minutes of cooking.

-• Leftovers: Roast chicken, roast pork, turkey, or vegetables work beautifully.
-A budget-friendly and sustainable way to turn yesterday’s meals into a vibrant curry.
+• Leftovers: roast chicken, pork, turkey, or vegetables work beautifully.

 Ingredients That Make It Shine: Small Tweaks, Big Rewards

-Sometimes, it’s the little details that elevate a curry from good to memorable.
-A squeeze of lime juice, a pinch of palm sugar, or a handful of chopped coriander adds balance and brightness.
-Toasted cashews or crushed peanuts bring texture, while finely sliced red chillies or a drizzle of chilli oil can add a gentle spark for adventurous palates.
+Sometimes, it’s the little details that transform a curry from good to unforgettable.
+A squeeze of lime juice, a pinch of palm sugar, or a scattering of freshly chopped coriander adds balance, brightness, and a hint of lift.
+Toasted cashews or crushed peanuts bring welcome crunch, while finely sliced red chillies or a gentle drizzle of chilli oil can give the dish a controlled spark for adventurous palates.

-The oil you use matters too.
-Wok oil is designed for high-heat Asian cooking — a blend of sunflower oil with sesame, garlic, and ginger extracts — which helps the paste bloom beautifully without burning.
-It adds a subtle aromatic depth, but it’s not essential: a neutral high-heat oil like sunflower, rapeseed, or light vegetable oil works perfectly, with a splash of toasted sesame oil at the end if you want that signature fragrance.
+The oil you choose matters too.
+Wok oil — a blend of sunflower oil infused with sesame, garlic, and ginger extracts — is designed for high-heat Asian cooking, helping the paste bloom beautifully without burning.
+It adds subtle aromatic depth, but it’s not essential: any neutral, high-heat oil like sunflower, rapeseed, or light vegetable oil works perfectly.
+For a finishing flourish, a splash of toasted sesame oil at the end lends that signature fragrance.

 Serving Suggestions and Pairings

-Fluffy coconut rice is the classic companion, soaking up every drop of sauce.
-For a casual, hearty approach, toss egg or rice noodles directly into the curry for an almost soup-like dish.
-For a creative twist, serve it over Yangzhou fried rice, especially if you’ve added complementary vegetables or proteins.
-The sauce over fried rice feels indulgent yet effortless.
+Fluffy coconut rice is the classic partner for this curry, soaking up every drop of the fragrant sauce.
+For a more casual, hearty approach, toss egg or rice noodles directly into the curry, creating a comforting, almost soup-like bowl that’s perfect for midweek dinners.
+Feeling adventurous?
+Serve it over Yangzhou fried rice — the curry sauce clinging to each grain makes for an indulgent, effortless twist, especially if you’ve added leftover vegetables or proteins.

 Fragrant Thai coconut rice served in a blue and white patterned bowl, placed on a rustic hessian mat, capturing a homely, aromatic presentation